 If you are looking to buy a sedan, a quick glance at the specs and features of all the vehicles in this crowded field will tell you that the Toyota Corolla and Ford Focus are two of your best possible choices.
-With reliability and performance that is difficult to match, it is not hard to see why both the Corolla and Focus are regarded as two of the most formidable sedans on the market today.
+With reliability and performance that are difficult to match, it is not hard to see why both the Corolla and Focus are regarded as two of the most formidable sedans on the market today.

 In this article, you will discover which of the two is the better choice in terms of their design, practicality, and overall performance.